iDataist/Design-a-Recommendation-Engine/README.md

-# Design a Recommendation Engine (Experiment Design)
+# Design a Recommendation Engine

 ## Project Overview
 I  analyzed the interactions that users had with articles on the IBM Watson Studio platform, and made recommendations to them about new articles they might like.